googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### designer

 Full name of the type designers or foundries who designed the fonts.
 Each value typically matches a string in the `designer` key of `info.pb` files in the library repo [/catalog/designers](https://github.com/google/fonts/tree/main/catalog/designers) tree.
-The order in which the names are listed here will determine the order of appareance in the About section in the font specimen page.
+The order in which the names are listed here will determine the order of appearance in the About section in the font specimen page.
 (See below.)

 Examples:

 -   `designer: "Anja Meiners"` — An individual's name is preferred; typically there is an individual who is the principle designer of the typeface family, even if they are no longer the primary maintainer of the project
 -   `designer: "TypeTogether"` — Sometimes a formal organization designs a family and no individual there can be attributed as the principle designer
--   `designer: "Huerta Tipográfica"` — Non-ascii characters are supported as UTF-8
+-   `designer: "Huerta Tipográfica"` — Non-ASCII characters are supported as UTF-8
 -   `designer: "Principal Designer, Contributor, Contributor"` — In 2016 the catalog UI added a feature to show several named contributors on each font family specimen page, where the value of this key is a comma separated list, and the first item in the list is shown the credit "Principal Design" (Examples: [Rubik](https://fonts.google.com/specimen/Rubik), [Castoro](https://fonts.google.com/specimen/Castoro), [Pacifico](https://fonts.google.com/specimen/Pacifico))

 ### license